Beautiful Photo Spots in Kanazawa

 Final Thoughts

 Overall, Kanazawa is a photogenic city with a laid back atmosphere.
-The main attractions are fairly close to each other and a lot of them are relatively small, so you can see quite a lot within just 2-3 days in Kanazawa.
+The main attractions are fairly close to each other and some of them are relatively small, so you can see quite a lot within just 2-3 days in Kanazawa.

 We took the opportunity to hire a photographer for a morning session as we wanted photos of both of us together in Japan, beyond just our typical scenery shots or one of us at a time.
 It was a fun way to capture memories and here’s the photographer we booked via Viator.
 The weather wasn’t great but he managed to take some pretty nice photos for us.
 Alternatively, you can also do a walking tour with a local guide to learn more about Kanazawa.

 I recommend staying in a central location near Kenrokuen Garden for easy access to the city’s key sites.
-We had a satisfied stay at the Hotel Sanraku Kanazawa and would not hesitate to stay again.
+We were satisfied with our stay at the Hotel Sanraku Kanazawa and would not hesitate to stay again.
 The breakfast buffet spread is huge – see my review for more insights.

 The Hotel Sanraku Kanazawa